top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_1_wheel_calibration.md

 to a given voltage signal in a slightly different way.
 Similarly, the wheels that we are using look "identical", but they might be slightly different.

-If you drive your Duckiebot around using your joystick, you might notice that it doesn’t really go in a straight line when you command it to.
+If you drive the Duckiebot around using the joystick, you might notice that it doesn’t really go in a straight line when you command it to.
 This is due to those small differences between the motors and the wheels explained above.
 Different motors can cause the left wheel and right wheel to travel at different